OwenDa/portfolio-4/README.md

 -   Edit/Delete external links for accuracy

 Tertiary features exist to be considered in later development under their own user stories and/or EPICs.

+User Stories and EPICs can be viewed in more detail on [the project's GitHub Project Board](https://github.com/OwenDa/portfolio-4/issues/).

 ## Tech Stack
 1. Languages